TheOdinProject/curriculum/react/react_introduction_rewrite.md

 React according to their <a href="https://reactjs.org/"> official website </a> is "A JavaScript library for building user interfaces" however lets break this down a bit further.

-Generally speaking, A JavaScript library is a collection of code that's designed to make our lives easier, not to be confused with frameworks however as you'll be reading the differences later on in the lesson.
-A JavaScript Library contains pre-written code "snippets" that can be reused/reimplemented in our own ways to make building things a little bit easier for ourselves.
+Generally speaking, a JavaScript library is a collection of pre-written code that's designed to make development easier, not to be confused with frameworks however as you'll be reading the differences later on in the lesson.
+This code can be reused/reimplemented in our own codebases to achieve complex tasks.

-Since we know that ReactJS is used for building user interfaces.
-We can come to the conclusion that ReactJS is a JavaScript Library in which their pre-written code base help us build user interfaces easier and quicker.
+Similarly, React provides powerful primitives (built-in functions/modules) that allows us to build user interfaces of varying complexities.
+Throughout this course, we'll learn all about the functionality React provides and learn to build cool applications.

 ### Why Cover React?